 Addiction to alcohol leaves individuals and families feeling hopeless.
 At Next Level Recovery, we recognize that alcohol treatment is not only important to the people struggling with addiction, but also to their families.
 In the process of treatment, it is normal to feel lonely, weak and overwhelmed.
 We’re here so you don’t have to go through this alone.
 We help our patients realize that they are not alone and that they are strong enough to successfully go through treatment and lead happy and sober lives.

-Alcohol Treatment, Rehab & Counseling in SLC, Utah
+Alcohol Treatment, Rehab & Online Therapy in SLC, Utah

 Our proven treatment programs address more than your use of alcohol.
 We’ll customize your sobriety plan to meet your specific needs and situation.
 We will address other psychological issues that can accompany Alcohol Use Disorder.
 Although many people have a drink as a “pick me up,” alcohol depresses the brain.
 Alcohol lessens your inhibitions, slurs speech, and decreases muscle control and coordination, and may lead to an Alcohol Use Disorder.